KwanLab/Autometa/docs/source/nextflow-workflow.rst

 If you used a different assembler you will need to provide either raw reads or a table containing contig/scaffold coverage information.
 Full details for data preparation may be found under :ref:`sample-sheet-preparation`

-First ensure that your Autometa conda environment is activated.
+First ensure that your Autometa mamba environment is activated.
 You can activate your environment by running:

 .. code-block:: bash

-    conda activate autometa-nf
+    mamba activate autometa-nf

 Run the following code to launch Autometa: